tedneward/Azgaarnoth/Classes/Mystic/Avatar.md

 At 1st level, you gain proficiency with medium armor and shields.

 ## Avatar of Battle
 Starting at 3rd level, you project an inspiring aura.
-While you aren’t incapacitated, each ally within 30 feet of you who can see you gains a +2 bonus to initiative rolls.
+While you aren't incapacitated, each ally within 30 feet of you who can see you gains a +2 bonus to initiative rolls.

 ## Avatar of Healing
 Beginning at 6th level, you project an aura of resilience.
-While you aren’t incapacitated, each ally within 30 feet of you who can see you regains additional hit points equal to your Intelligence modifier (minimum of 0) whenever they regain hit points from a psionic discipline.
+While you aren't incapacitated, each ally within 30 feet of you who can see you regains additional hit points equal to your Intelligence modifier (minimum of 0) whenever they regain hit points from a psionic discipline.

 ## Avatar of Speed
 Starting at 14th level, you project an aura of speed.
-While you aren’t incapacitated, any ally within 30 feet of you who can see you can take the Dash action as a bonus action.
+While you aren't incapacitated, any ally within 30 feet of you who can see you can take the Dash action as a bonus action.

 ## Avatar Psionic Discplines